AlexFlok1/AlexFlok1/README.md

 - 👋 Hi, I’m @AlexFlok
-- 👀 I’m interested in JavaScript and TypeScript
+- 👀 I’m interested in TypeScript, Node and React
-- 🌱 I’m currently learning Ruby on Rails, Go and Svelte
+- 🌱 I’m currently learning Go and Python
 - 📫 How to reach me?
 Just send me an email on alexflok2018@gmail.com

 <!---